Surströmming: Production and market

-The herring are caught in April and May, when they are in prime condition and just about to spawn, and have not yet fattened.
-They are put into a strong brine for about 20 hours that draws out the blood, after which the heads are removed and the fish is gutted and put into a weaker brine solution.
-The barrels are placed in a temperature controlled room kept at 15–18 C. Canning takes place at the beginning of July and for five weeks thereafter.
+The herring are caught in May and June, when they are in prime condition and about to spawn, and have not yet fattened.
+They are put into a strong brine for about 20 hours that draws out the blood, after which the heads and innards are removed and the fish is put into a weaker brine solution.
+The barrels are placed in a temperature-controlled room kept at 15–18 C. Canning takes place at the beginning of July and for three to four weeks thereafter.
 Ten days prior to the premiere the final product is distributed to wholesalers.

-The fermentation of the fish depends on a lactic acid enzyme in the spine that is activated if the conditions are right (temperature and brine concentration).
-The low temperature in Northern Sweden is one of the parameters that affects the character of the final product.
+The fermentation of the fish relies on a lactic acid enzyme in the spine that is activated if the conditions, temperature and brine concentration, are right.
+The low temperature in Northern Sweden is one of the elements that contribute to the character of the final product.

-Prior to modern canning methods, surströmming was sold in wooden barrels for immediate consumption, as even the smaller one-litre kegs could leak.
+Prior to the development of modern canning methods, surströmming was sold in wooden barrels for immediate consumption, as even the smaller kegs could leak.

 Fermentation continues in the can, causing it to bulge noticeably, which would usually be a sign of botulism or other food poisoning concern in non-fermented canned foods.
 Species of Halanaerobium bacteria are responsible for the in-can ripening.
 These bacteria produce carbon dioxide and a number of compounds that account for the unique odor: pungent (propionic acid), rotten-egg (hydrogen sulfide), rancid-butter (butyric acid), and vinegary (acetic acid).
 Due to these gases, a thousand cans of surströmming exploded over a period of six hours during a fire at a Swedish warehouse in 2014.

 Surströmming is commonly sold in grocery stores all over Sweden.
-According to the Surströmming Academy's statistics from 2009, there are about 2 million people who eat surströmming annually.
-Sweden's export of surströmming is only 0,2 percent of all produced surströmming.
+According to the Surströmming Academy's statistics from 2009, about 2 million people eat surströmming annually.
+Sweden's export of surströmming is only 0.2 percent of all produced surströmming.

-However some people do not care for surströmming.
-It is a food that is subject to strong passions, as is lutefisk.
+Many people do not care for surströmming.
+As with the Nordic dried-fish dish lutefisk, it is a food that meets strong reactions.
+It is more popular in northern Sweden than in other parts of the country.

+As of 2023, over the past few years, the supply of Baltic and other herring caught by Swedish fishermen has dramatically declined.
+Baltic herring fisheries have been used unsustainably since the Middle Ages, and overfishing is pushing populations to the brink of collapse.
+With such low catch numbers, retailers are now selling out their entire supply within minutes of the annual surströmming release.